 1. Know your company's unique value proposition.

-To create a powerful employer brand, it's critical you start by focusing on your company’s mission statement, values, vision, and culture.
-It could be helpful to identify what your business needs are, and then work backwards to understand what type of talent you need to acquire to fulfill those objectives.
+A powerful employer brand begins by focusing on your company’s mission statement, values, vision, and culture.
+It can be helpful to identify what your business needs are and work backward to understand the type of talent you need to fulfill those objectives.

-Using this statement as a guideline, Teach for America is then able to tell a compelling brand employer story on their Values page.
-Among other things, they promise employees the chance for continuous learning, stating, "We operate with curiosity and embrace new ideas to innovate and constantly improve.
+With this statement, Teach for America can tell a compelling brand employer story on their Values page, where they promise employees the chance for continuous learning, stating, "We operate with curiosity and embrace new ideas to innovate and constantly improve.
 We take informed risks and learn from successes, setbacks, and each other."

 In this way, they've aligned their values, and their employer brand, with their business goal.